harness/developer-hub/docs/platform/15_Audit-Trail/audit-streaming.md

 - Edit: You can select a different streaming destination or make changes to the configured destination.

-- Delete: You can delete the audit stream destination, which will clear any data relating to the audit stream and prevent any new audit events from being streamed.
+- Delete: You can delete the audit stream destination.

 ![](./static/edit-delete.png)